NVIDIA/aistore/README.md

 AIS deployment options, as well as intended (development vs. production vs. first-time) usages, are all [summarized here](deploy/README.md).

-Since prerequisites boil down to having a Linux with a disk the deployment options range from [all-in-one container](/docs/videos.md#minimal-all-in-one-standalone-docker) to a petascale bare-metal cluster of any size, and from a single VM to multiple racks of high-end servers.
+Since prerequisites boil down to, essentially, having Linux with a disk the deployment options range from [all-in-one container](/docs/videos.md#minimal-all-in-one-standalone-docker) to a petascale bare-metal cluster of any size, and from a single VM to multiple racks of high-end servers.
 But practical use cases require, of course, further consideration and may include:

 | Option | Objective |
 | --- | ---|